Welcome

 Sensei Stephen Forrester - Sandan (3rd Dan)

-Sensei Steve was one of the dojo's first students.
-Now in his early 50's, Sensei has trained in the martial arts for over 30 years.
-As well as working full time, he is very involved in the community, working as a regular volunteer on a Search and Rescue Team.
-He is known as a stickler for tradition.
-He is extremely dedicated to the dojo and has been of great help through the years being one of the first students at the dojo.
+Sensei Steve was one of West Island Karate's first students.
+Now in his 50's, Sensei has trained in the martial arts for over 30 years.
+He currently supplements his karate training by studying kung fu as well.
+In addition, he served the community by working as a regular volunteer on a Search and Rescue Team.
+Sensei Steve is known as a stickler for tradition.
+He is extremely dedicated to the dojo and has been of great help throughout the years.

 Sensei Steve passed his Sandan (3rd Dan) grading on June 9, 2007.
 Preparing himself for the last few months with extra training to improve his physical conditioning, Sensei fought more than double the necessary number of fights required for his age group.